agilliott/heygo/README.md

 [Axios](https://axios-http.com/docs/intro) - for a nicer interface for requests than vanilla.

 [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) - amazing library for writing tests from the perspective of your users not a machine.
-This means you are always testing for a11y as you go and allows you to directly map requirements and user storys to tests.]
+This means you are always testing for a11y as you go and allows you to directly map requirements and user stories to tests.]

 [React router](https://reactrouter.com/docs/en/v6/getting-started/overview) - again a quick and easy to use library for routing in react.